-I believe with that with practitioner guidance you can have great success with supplements.
+I believe that with practitioner guidance you can have great success with supplements.
 There is a place for them as we lack so many nutrients in our soils, therefore our soil is depleted.

 Q: You are also an advocate for essential oils.
 Why do you think they are an important tool?